 Our main house at Panasesa is the hub of the island where all meals are freshly prepared and served either outdoors on our beach front deck or upstairs on the balcony overlooking the stunning lagoon atoll or when weather does not permit, indoors in the upstairs dinning room.
 Upstairs there is also a comfortable lounge perfect for socializing where you have access to our free wi-fi through the islands VSAT internet system, and be looked after by our friendly and attentive local staff whilst you relax and enjoy this truly pristine and private paradise.

 Travel to the islands takes approximately 12 hours on our vessel, MV Undersea Explorer, depending on weather, which has full amenities including air conditioning throughout and comfortable sleeper cabins for up to 14 passengers.
-The journey to the islands are usually done overnight, departing Alotau in the early afternoon, so after sleeping through the travel you wake the following morning at the islands ready for a full day of activities or relaxing.
-Upon departing the islands the same applies, the vessel departs after an early dinner onshore for your arrival into Alotau in time for a transfer to the airport for your return flight back to Port Moresby and beyond.
+The journey to the islands are usually done overnight, departing Alotau in the early afternoon, so after sleeping through the travel you wake the following morning at the islands ready for a full day.
+Upon departing the islands the same applies, the vessel departs after dinner onshore for your arrival into Alotau in time for a transfer to the airport for your return flight back to Port Moresby and beyond.
 Private flights directly to our air strip can also be arranged from Port Moresby.

 Sail away, sail away, sail away.
 Sunrise or sunset.
-Laser or traditional sailing canoe (similar to a sailing catamaran).
+Laser or traditional sailing canoe (during certain times of year).
 Novice or daredevil.
-The choice is your.
-There is an endless list of sailing experiences you can enjoy within the atoll.
+The choice is yours.
+There are endless lists of sailing experiences you can enjoy within the atoll and with two Laser setups, why not explore some of the atoll together?
 Check out the segment on Getaway on Channel 7 where Lynne heads off on her Conflict Islands sailing adventure with PNG locals.
 Find in the Press section of this website.

 Kayaking & Stand-Up Paddle Boarding